cassini1010/documentations/docs/Miscellaneous/Data_Structurs.md

 # Data Structures

+Data structure is the collection of datatypes.

+> For example, Linear data structure is a collection of sequential datatypes like List, LinkedList,Queue, Stack

+## Linear DataStructure

+It is a collection of datatypes where data is arranged sequentially.

+Ex : Array, Linkedlist, Queue, Stack

+## Non-linear Data Structure

+It is a collection of data type where the data is arranged non linearly (hierarchical order).

+Ex: Tree, Graph, Map

+## Asymptotic notations

+There are three asymptotic notation

+- Big O notation

+- Omega notation

+- Theta notation

+### Big O notation

+Big O notation describs the upper bound of a function that is worst case complexity of an algorithm or functoin.

+### Omega (Ω) notation

+Omega notation describs about the lower bound of a function that is the best case coplexity of an algorithm or a functoin.

+### Theta (θ) notation

+Theta notation describes the average

 ## Linked List

 Since adding and deleting of the element at the beginning and end of a list is efficient using `linked lists` , these are used to construct `Queues`